L00Nav/6-sign-up/README.md

 An educational project for CSS practice.

-All assets, excluding any placeholders off Google, were produced by me.
+All assets, excluding any placeholders off Google (not present in the final build), were produced by me.